Understand your IRS CP2000 Notice

 • When you receive a CP2000 notice from the IRS and disagree or partially agree with the proposed changes, it is crucial to take the necessary steps to address the matter appropriately.
 It is essential not to sign agreeing with the changes suggested by the IRS CP2000 notice.
 Instead, we recommend writing a cover letter to the IRS, explaining the specific reasons for your disagreement in a clear and concise manner.
 In this cover letter, it is important to include your own calculation of what the correct tax amount should be, along with any supporting tax forms and schedules that were used to reach this corrected tax amount.
 By submitting your position and documentation directly to the IRS CP2000 unit handling your case, you can ensure that your substantiation, calculation, and any additional information are processed efficiently.

-Our team of experienced tax professionals has assisted numerous clients in addressing their IRS CP2000 notices, and we are here to help you navigate this process.
+Our team of experienced tax lawyers has assisted numerous clients in addressing their IRS CP2000 notices, and we are here to help you navigate this process.
 We offer a complimentary case review, where we can assess your specific situation and determine how we can best support you.
 Rest assured that your case will be handled with utmost care and attention to detail.

 While our recommendation focuses on the cover letter and supporting documentation, it is important to note that the IRS may provide additional instructions or options in the CP2000 notice itself.
 We encourage you to carefully review the notice and follow any specific guidance provided.
 However, by providing a comprehensive explanation of your position and including the necessary calculations and supporting documents, you can increase the likelihood of a favorable outcome.